Alert: Internet Vehicle Scams on Craigslist and Other Non-eBay Sites

 Title / ownership issues

-- Misstatements about the type of defective brand, for a vehicle listed with anything but a "clear" title.
+Misstatements about the type of title brand, for a vehicle listed with anything but a "clear" title.

-- Receiving a title that is not signed, is improperly assigned, or receiving a title but not being able to register the vehicle.
+Receiving a title that is not signed, is improperly assigned, or receiving a title but not being able to register the vehicle (unless you are unable to register the vehicle due to an undisclosed lien against its title).

-- Any damage or listing discrepancies that were disclosed to you in writing prior to taking possession of the vehicle.
+Any damage or listing discrepancies that were disclosed to you prior to taking possession of the vehicle.

 How to request reimbursement?